Gaguchi/django_multivendor/backend/docs/users-api.md

 5. Setting an address as default will unset other addresses of the same type.
 6. When setting an address type as "both", it unsets defaults for both shipping and billing.
 7. Addresses can only be accessed by their owner.
+8. Wishlists are user-specific and can only be accessed by their owner.
+9. A product can only appear once in a user's wishlist.

 ## 🚨 Error Codes